brimdata/zui/docs/Troubleshooting-(v0.25.0+).md

 * A [build-suricata repo](https://github.com/brimdata/build-suricata) contains automation that's used to create the Suricata packages that are bundled with Brimcap.
-This includes [script code](https://github.com/brimdata/build-suricata/blob/9847f9ba72b24a132aa7068a15b9d3ff9e63af1b/.github/workflows/windows-build.yaml#L103-L109) that unpacks the enhanced Python and runs PyInstaller to generate the `suricata-update.exe` executable.
+This includes [script code](https://github.com/brimdata/build-suricata/blob/9847f9ba72b24a132aa7068a15b9d3ff9e63af1b/.github/workflows/windows-build.yaml#L103-L109) that unpacks the enhanced Suricata-Update and runs PyInstaller to generate the `suricata-update.exe` executable.
 The same automation also creates the Suricata artifacts on the repo's
   [GitHub Releases](https://github.com/brimdata/build-suricata/releases) page.